Alex Paul

 Alex Paul is an Indian music director who works in Malayalam cinema.
+He has composed music for fifty films.

 Personal life

 Alex is the son of M. A. Paul, a music artist who formed the first orchestra (in Malayalam: 'ganamela') troupe in Kochi & Philomina.
 He is the younger brother of Lal, of the directing duo Siddique-Lal, and it was in Lal's film Chathikkatha Chanthu (2004) that Alex debuted as musical director.
-He is married to Biji Alex, and has three children: Asvati Alex, Arathy Alex, and Arjun Alex.

 Career

 He learnt musical instruments from Kalabhavan, Kochi.
 He started his own studio, where he composed music for several music albums and for TV serials.
 Alex made his film debut as music director with Rafi Mecartin's Chathikkatha Chanthu.
 At the age of 20, he started a music institute named, Tune of Hearts.
 When he was 29, he started a recording studio.
 On 14 October 2013, he started music technology institute, National Institute of Music Technology (NIMT).

+He made his acting debut with Alappuzha Gymkhana (2025).